franciscoabsampaio/nanogpt/README.md

 - `n_neurons`: 200

 Batch normalization was commented out.
 Learning rate was reduced by a factor of 10 after 1000 iterations.

-Training dataset was [**tiny_shakespeare**](https://www.tensorflow.org/datasets/catalog/tiny_shakespeare), with a 80/10/10 train/validation/test split.
-Test split was never used.

 #### Number of Parameters